 Listen to all the segments to make sure the audio is in sync.
-Spot check if you don’t have time to listen to all the segments.
+Spot-check if you don’t have time to listen to all the segments.

 6.4.5 Final Export

 Now it’s time to set up final exports for encoding.
 Highlight all sequences you want to export and right click to bring up an options menu: